Octagon-simon/octavalidate-nodejs/README.md

 const validationRules = {
   phone: {
     required: true,
-    type: "string",
     pattern: /^\+234[789]\d{9}$/,
     errorMessage: {
       required: "Your phone number is required",
-      type: "Your phone number must be valid digits",
-      pattern: "The phone number you provided is not a valid Nigerian number", },
+      pattern: "Phone number is not a valid Nigerian number", },
   },
 };